Empower the Content Author in Drupal

 You want a Call to Action block to appear with this article, giving site visitors a link to sign up for the networking session.
 The common practice would be to create an advertising block and then place that block to be visible for this specific article.

 Another strategy would be to add a field set to the content type you use for your narratives such as blogs, news, and how-to lessons.
-You would add an image field, a text field, a link field, and on/off field.
+You would add an image field, a text field, a link field, and an on/off field.
 They would not be set to show.
 Instead, a contextual view block would be created, one on the lookout for someone to fill in the call-to-action fields and turn it on.

 The Call to Action block will show up at the author’s discretion in a place on the page decided by the User Experience designer during the planning phase of your website development project.